- 1 Cryptocurrencies are decentralized, self-regulated digital currencies whose price is determined by sheer demand and supply.

 The Securities and Exchange Commission (SEC) requires platforms for trading digital assets to register with them in the USA.
 But to trade digital assets with the approval of the SEC, platforms must meet the security standards set by the commission, which, in principle, are meant to regulate the trading of traditional assets.

-This not only means that assets need to follow regulations that are not related to their nature but also that traders and investors are requested to disclose their identities one way or another, overriding one of the primal values of blockchain — anonymity.
+This means that assets need to follow regulations unrelated to their nature and that traders and investors are requested to disclose their identities one way or another, overriding one of the primal values of blockchain — anonymity.

 In reality, as opposed to governmental commissions like the SEC, access to cryptocurrency does not require registering with any government cryptocurrency regulatory agency.
 Traders and investors only need to register with approved cryptocurrency trading platforms.